opentechinstitute/commotion-router-test-suite/FORKLOG.md

 Adds a custom exception to accurately identify a test host that has not been connected to a Commotion access point.
 Closes https://github.com/opentechinstitute/commotion-router-test-suite/issues/8

+To test the AP exception:
+1. Run py.test while not connected to a Commotion node.
+Execution should fail, and your traceback should include instructions to connect to a Commotion AP before running the tests.